rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 typically consists of a pseudo-random Group Identifier (GID), a numerical value to determine the epoch of the group (the number of changes that have been made to the group), and another numerical value referring to the specific key needed to decrypt the ciphertext content.
+[ISSUE what is this value / context?]

 The MLS protocol provides an authenticated "Additional Authenticated Data" field for applications to make data available outside the